IBM/operator-sample-go/scripts/README.md

 > The functionality has variations depending on the script you are going to use.

-1. It ensures that with two `versions.env` files that the tagging for the container images is in a consistent way.
+1. It ensures that with two `versions.env` files the tagging for the container images works in a consistent way.

   *  `versions.env` for **golden sources**
   *  `versions_local.env` for **custom local configurations**

-2. It creates a temp `github tag` related to the last commit **before** the automation was started
+2. It creates a temp `github tag` related to the last commit **before** the automation was started.

 3. It creates a `script-automation.log` file which will not be load to the git repo.

-4. Resets the cluster environment
+4. Resets the cluster environment:

     * OLM installation
     * Cert manager installation